ekfiagbedzi/WebScraping/README.md

 ## Running the docker container on an EC2 instance.
 I also set up an EC2 instance and tested this scrapper on it and it run without issues.
 In the EC2 instance on the command line, I run
-`sudo docker run -v ~/.aws/:/root/.aws:ro -it emmacode/neuronal_promoters:v1` after pulling the docker image from Dockerhub
+`sudo docker run -v ~/.aws/:/root/.aws:ro --envfile `crendential_files` -it emmacode/neuronal_promoters:v1` after pulling the docker image from Dockerhub

 ## Monitoring metrics of a docker
 I monitored the metrics of a docker container I ran on an EC2 instance